awsdocs/aws-iot-docs/developerguide/thing-groups.md

 You can delete a group that has child things, but any permissions granted to the things by membership in the group no longer apply\.
 Before deleting a group that has a policy attached, check carefully that removing those permissions would not stop the things in the group from being able to function properly\.
 Also, note that commands that show which groups a thing belongs to \(for example, ListGroupsForThing\) might continue to show the group while records in the cloud are being updated\.

-## Attach a Policy to a Thing Group<a name="group-attach-policy"></a>
+## Attach a Policy to a Static Thing Group<a name="group-attach-policy"></a>

-You can use the AttachPolicy command to attach a policy to a thing group and so, by extension, to all things in that group and things in any of its child groups:
+You can use the AttachPolicy command to attach a policy to a static thing group and so, by extension, to all things in that group and things in any of its child groups:

 ```
 $ aws iot attach-policy \